About Lisa Elin

-The defining occasions were Tevye’s dancing on the rafters dreaming of being a rich man … when the woman behind me involuntarily cried out, “Don’t shoot!” as Rolfe held a gun on Captain von Trapp … and when Lady Litton pulled the Pink Panther out of the cold cream, at which moment I realized that a woman could outsmart the best of them (no small revelation for a young girl in the mid-70s).
+The ones that “did it for me” were Tevye’s dancing on the rafters dreaming of being a rich man … when the woman behind me involuntarily cried out, “Don’t shoot!” as Rolfe held a gun on Captain von Trapp … and when Lady Litton pulled the Pink Panther out of the cold cream, at which moment I realized that a woman could outsmart the best of them (no small revelation for a young girl in the mid-70s).

 Ultimately, I think movies are just in my blood.
-My grandfather was on producer John C. Wilson’s senior team and helped stage many Broadway shows, but before that, he was on the team that produced the first movie accompanied by sound.
+My grandfather was on the senior team of producer John C. Wilson and helped stage many Broadway shows, but before that, he was on the team that produced the first movie accompanied by sound.

 Laying the groundwork for the “talkies” that came later, 1912’s Rainey’s African Hunt ran with a concurrent narrative track performed by Ernest Torrence, and the success of its first New York showing is widely regarded as having provided Carl Laemmle the funds to launch Universal Pictures.

 As for many others, my personal history includes some trying times.
 The first occurred primarily as a small child courtesy of a babysitter’s boyfriend and his insinuation into my preschool.
 Perhaps someday we’ll get into specifics, but suffice to say that my support circle and I only half-joked about who’d play us in the movie, and the investigative circumstances were such that the forensic anthropologist who consulted on Gorky Park saw fit to consult on the project.
-Thanks to the support of my profoundly loyal and courageous family and the dedication of an exceptionally skilled counselor, it is now simply part of my history and not something that intrudes upon my daily life.
+Thanks to the support of my profoundly loyal and courageous family and the dedication of an exceptionally skilled counselor, it is now simply part of my history and not something that disrupts my daily life.